 These reviews consider evidence of what has worked or not, whether outcomes have been met and any barriers.
 They also identify trends and future needs.

 Cluster self-initiated reviews are part of an ongoing cycle of continual reflection and improvement.

 The aim of the review is to reflect on governance, management, RTLB practice, and service provision.

 Areas to consider when undertaking a review include:

-- review of operating systems, cluster policies, protocols, processes and procedures
+- operating systems, cluster policies, protocols, processes, and procedures

-To ensure a self-initiated review identifies areas for improvement and development, a peer review process provides an external viewpoint, impartiality and rigour to the review.
+Ensure a self-initiated review identifies areas for improvement and development; have a process that provides an external viewpoint and an impartial, rigorous review.

-A peer review is initiated and funded by a cluster.
-A peer review should be initiated at least once in each 3-5 year strategic planning cycle.
+Undertake a peer review at least once in each three to five year strategic planning cycle.

-The PDF below includes the diagram that summarises a suggested cluster self-initiated peer review process.
+Diagram that summarises a suggested cluster self-initiated peer review process